 At the first meeting of the board of directors, the directors take care of formalities such as adopting the bylaws, electing officers, and recording the receipt of federal and state tax exemptions.
 After the meeting is completed, minutes of the meeting should be created and filed in the nonprofit’s records binder.

 Let your attorney guide you through the process of obtaining the required licenses and permits.
 Choosing the right ones and making sure they are done properly is of the essence.
 While the forms required are not complex, let a professional assist you.
+This is especially true once you begin fundraising of any kind, as charitable solicitation registration is law, and the requirements vary from state to state.
 Starting a nonprofit 501c3 with the official documents done correctly is worth a little extra time and supervision.

 10. Start Fundraising!